RubenNijhuis/Portfolio22/README.md

 ## ☑️ Todo's

-These todos are just features or changes that I have been thinking about.
-When I cross one off I also delete it from the list as to not bloat my readme.
-It is mainly used to indicate what I am currently working on with this project
+These todos are features or changes that I have been thinking about, sorted on "priority".
+When I cross one off I also delete it from the list as to not bloat the readme.

-Last updated 2 x 04 x 22
+Last updated 10 x 05 x 22

+#### Index Page
+- [ ] intro poster turn into 3d plane of interactive cards

+#### Accesibility
+- [ ] Fix Head component to support as many types as possible (create seperate components for type)
+- [ ] reduced animation selector

+#### About Page
+- [ ] create credits and tools section
+- [ ] create interactive piece

+#### Components
+- [ ] Cleanup journals component
+  - Remove fixed property so that the component doesn't cover the full site

+- [ ] Next Content component
+    - Add image on hover like journals component

+- [ ] Remove duplicate request modal

 #### Styling
 - [ ] Advanced mixins (research)